Updated April 28, 2023

-Tickets are bought from self-service machines next to security.
-If this is a must for you, several airports offer a discounted rate when booked online such as Birmingham, Gatwick, Liverpool and Newcastle.
-You can also get packaged rates with lounge access and airport parking in a mega deal.
+At some airports it’s possible to get FastTrack tickets as part of packaged rates with lounge access and airport parking in a mega deal.
 Compare prices here to find the best deal for you.

 Unless you bring a packed lunch, you can’t easily avoid the cost of food and drink in the airport.
-Be prepared to pay up to £5 for a sandwich in WHSmith, with even an egg and cress butty costing £3.10 when we checked.
-Small packs of Walkers crisps were 99p while a Mars bar was an eye-watering 95p.
-That’s a lot more than it would cost in your weekly supermarket shop!
+Be prepared to pay up to £5 for a sandwich in WHSmith.

 Save money by going for the £4.99 meal deals on offer from WHSmith or Boots.
 If you’re just after single items, Boots is nearly always cheaper.

 If you’ve been prepared with food from home, remember you can’t take liquids through security.
 Instead, bring an empty bottle or flask and look out for free water fountains.